 My husband has always wanted to learn to skydive, but I am slightly (majorly) opposed to him throwing himself out of an airplane.
 You know, if people were meant to fly, we’d have wings.
 Right?

 But, I also love my husband’s sense of adventure.
+He’s rather more inspired by the ultimate adventure travel quotes of Ray Bradbury:

 So, in a magnanimous gesture, I surprised him with an indoor skydiving adventure with skydive Paraclete XP in Fayetteville, NC.
 Special thanks to the Fayetteville Area Convention and Visitor’s Bureau for providing this opportunity!